half-ogre/dotfiles/manual.md

 ## Slack
 - Sign into workspaces (or, since you probably only use Slack for work, pretend to forget to)

+## Tailscale
+- Launch Tailscale and allow kernel extension if prompted (System Settings → Privacy & Security)
+- Sign in via Apple account
+- Configure your network settings and exit nodes as needed

 ## Terminal
 - Import `/assets/drew-terminal-profile.terminal` into Terminal and make it the default (this assumes you have Fira Code Nerd Font installed)